-Please note: where the Virtual Exploration option is taken up for the Silver Practice, this cannot count as the Bronze qualifier (as per the other 'VBE' temporary change.
-This change does not relate to Silver Qualifying Journeys.)
+Please note: The VBE and VSE can be used one after another for Bronze and Silver if required.
+However, where the Virtual Exploration option is taken up for Silver, this cannot count as the Bronze qualifier (as per the other 'VBE' temporary change.)